Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 Updating OmniInstalled's properties

-1. Open OmniInstalled's () properties ().
+1. Open OmniInstalled's () Properties ().

-2. Select the Basic - Definition page when the Properties Browser opens.
+2. Select the Basic - Definition page in the Properties Browser.

-3. Click the External Filename: ellipsis ().
+3. Click the External Filename ellipsis ().

 5. Select SatCom_Omni_2p2G_Installed.pattern.